in2code-de/in2publish_core/Documentation/Installation/1_Preparation.md

 > Most versions on package based server software are below 0.12, so the function has been made optional in in2publish.
 > In this case you have to take care of file permissions yourself.

-Hint:

-> If you are using xdebug for local development, be sure you set max_nesting_level to at least 5 times of the
-> configuration value factory.maximumOverallRecursion to prevent malfunction of in2publish.

 ## OS Requirements

 These requirements are on top of the basic requirements of TYPO3 CMS 7.6 - 8.7